Planck isocurvature constraint on primordial black holes lighter than a kiloton: Isocurvature perturbations from PBH evaporation

-Thus, PBH evaporation induces isocurvature perturbations when the following two conditions hold. $\bar\rho_{X\text{PBH},0}/\bar\rho_{X,0} \neq \bar\rho_{Y\text{PBH},0}/\bar\rho_{Y,0}$, and $\zeta_\text{PBH} \neq \zeta$.
-The first condition is generically satisfied unless the Hawking radiation branching ratio is finely tuned to match the background abundance, while the second condition holds unless the PBH bias is precisely unity.
+Thus, PBH evaporation induces isocurvature perturbations when the following two conditions hold: $\bar\rho_{X\text{PBH},0}/\bar\rho_{X,0} \neq \bar\rho_{Y\text{PBH},0}/\bar\rho_{Y,0}$ and $\zeta_\text{PBH} \neq \zeta$.
+The first condition is generically satisfied unless the Hawking radiation branching ratio is finely tuned to match the background abundance, while the second condition holds unless the PBH bias is precisely unity, which is the case when the adiabatic Gaussian perturbation is solely responsible for PBH formation.
 Therefore, we conclude that the PBH evaporation generically induces isocurvature perturbations between different components of the Universe.
-Eq.~\eqref{eq:isocurvature} is the key equation of our analysis.
+Equation~\eqref{eq:isocurvature} is the key equation of our analysis.
 In the following sections, we examine each condition in greater detail.